The Design Curators Behind Coming Soon New York

 What's your process like when you’re curating different items for the store?

 Helena: We’re constantly editing.
 Right after the holidays, we’re in a deep editing session deciding who’s sticking around and who we’re putting away until next year.
-We’re always inspired by color and pick palettes we can base our photo shoots, upholstery and furniture around.
+We’re always inspired by colour and pick palettes we can base our photoshoots, upholstery and furniture around.
 In everything we do, we try to make things feel current.

 Fabiana: When we started creating, it wasn’t like we had a specific aesthetic in mind but we knew what people were tired of five years ago – living in a very minimal world with all those white backdrops.
 People were ready to bring more fun into their lives.

-"We’re always inspired by color and pick palettes we can base our photo shoots, upholstery and furniture around.
+"We’re always inspired by colour and pick palettes we can base our photoshoots, upholstery and furniture around.
 In everything we do, we try to make things feel current."